v1kko/daetools/trunk/daetools-package/daetools/docs/getting_daetools.rst

 * Intel Pardiso linear solver: `<https://software.intel.com/en-us/intel-mkl>`_

 For more information on how to install packages please refer to the documentation for the specific library.
-By default all versions (GNU/Linux, Windows and MacOS) come with the Sundials dense LU and Lapack linear solvers, SuperLU, SuperLU_MT, Trilinos Amesos (with built-in support for KLU, SuperLU and Lapack linear solvers), Trilinos AztecOO (with built-in support for Ifpack and ML preconditioners), NLOPT and IPOPT/BONMIN (with MUMPS linear solver and PORD ordering).
+By default all versions (GNU/Linux, Windows and MacOS) come with the Sundials dense LU linear solver, SuperLU, SuperLU_MT, Trilinos Amesos (with built-in support for KLU, SuperLU and Lapack linear solvers), Trilinos AztecOO (with built-in support for Ifpack and ML preconditioners), NLOPT and IPOPT/BONMIN (with MUMPS linear solver and PORD ordering).